Refugees at Bidong, Malaysia, circa 1979.

 Refugees prepare to board a bus that will take them to their sponsor community.

 Between 1975 and 1994, Canada accepted more than 130,000 “Boat People” from countries such as Cambodia, Laos, Thailand and Vietnam.

-To mark the fortieth anniversary of the immigration influx, the Canadian Immigration Historical Society has launched a new website that offers photographs, memoirs and other information providing insight into Canada’s role during the humanitarian crisis.
+In 2015, to mark the fortieth anniversary of the immigration influx, the Canadian Immigration Historical Society launched a website that offers photographs, memoirs and other information providing insight into Canada’s role during the humanitarian crisis.

 Timeline of events during the crisis